abhiwalia15/Kubernetes-Docs-Enhancement/spectro-assignment.md

 Kubernetes offers a command line tool named [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) that allows you to run debugging commands and communicate with a Kubernetes cluster's [`control plane`](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane).
 This page explains how to troubleshoot errors in Kubernetes using `kubectl`.

-At the end of this guide, you will learn to identify, diagnose, and resolve issues with all your existing containers.
+At the end of this guide, you will learn to identify, diagnose, and resolve issues in Kubernetes.

 > **Tip:** You can use kubectl-tool for [stateless](https://kubernetes.io/docs/tutorials/stateless-application/) and [stateful](https://kubernetes.io/docs/tutorials/stateful-application/) applications in Kubernetes.